eikopf/lboro-team-project/README.md

 And we're done!
 At this point, running `httpd -X` and navigating to `localhost:8080/team-project` should just render the root page in this repository.
 It's worth briefly noting that this _could_ have been done more quickly with a command like `php -t . -s localhost:8080`, but it wouldn't necessarily be compatible with the server environment – things that work on the `php` server have no guarantee of working on the `httpd` server, and vice versa.

 Keep in mind that `httpd` is intended to run as a daemon, and will reflect changes to your local files whenever you reload a page.
 To use this functionality properly, run `apachectl start` to keep the server running in the background.

+## Running the MySQL Server Locally
+To get a better development experience, you'll also want to have a MySQL server running on your local machine.
+This requires a few steps:
+1. Install a version of `mysql` (either MySQL itself via `brew install mysql`, or MariaDB via `brew install mariadb`);
+2. Start the `mysql` server with a command like `brew services start mysql`;
+3. Login to the `mysql` server with `mysql -u root`;
+4. Run `status` to check your configuration is normal.

+Assuming you have everything setup properly, you can first run the command `create database team_project;` to instantiate a development database, followed by `use team_project;` to make it your default for the current session.
+At this point, all you have to do is run `source ./sql/tables.sql;` from the root of this repository to create the necessary tables in this database.

 ## Resources
 - [The PHP 8.3 Manual](https://www.php.net/manual/en/)